vitalif/vitastor/docs/intro/architecture.en.md

 - Deleting images in a degraded cluster may currently lead to objects reappearing after dead OSDs come back, and in case of erasure-coded pools, they may even reappear as incomplete.
 Just repeat the removal request again in this case.
-  This problem will be fixed in the nearest future, the fix is already implemented in the "epoch-deletions" branch.
+  This problem will be fixed in the future, along with the metadata disk storage format update.